LeeTheNerd/LearnDjango/README.md

 - Captured values can optionally include a converter type.
 For example, use `<int:name>` to capture an integer parameter.
 If a converter isn’t included, any string, excluding a / character, is matched.
 - There’s no need to add a leading slash, because every URL has that.
 For example, it’s articles, not /articles.

-### Note: A `urls.py` file will need to be created and added to the in the `BlogSite` directory.
+### Note: A `urls.py` file will need to be created and added to the in the `blogsite` directory.

 ## Creating The Apps `urls.py` File

 By default, the app that was created does not have a `urls.py` file.
-In order for Django to render the views from the application, a `urls.py` file needs to be created under the `BlogSite` directory.
+In order for Django to render the views from the application, a `urls.py` file needs to be created under the `blogsite` directory.

 _example_

 > WebProject<br>
-> ┣ BlogSite<br>
+> ┣ blogsite<br>
 > ┃ ┣ migrations<br>
 > ┃ ┃ ┗ \_\_init**.py<br>
 > ┃ ┣ admin.py<br>